Dood3/walkthrough-s-/minotaur.md

 ---------------------------------------------------------------------------------

 Because I got no response from the login, I turned to the ftp with these very creds, but this trip led to nowhere..
-Out of pure desperateness, I turned to the login page again, and got in :)
+Out of pure desperateness, I tried the login page again, and got in :)

 ![PIC_LANDING1](https://user-images.githubusercontent.com/93183445/140650895-ae7fdda0-ca6d-4505-86ac-e9750e928900.png)

-So far we have two names: 'Daedalus' and 'Minotaur'.
+So far I've got two names: 'Daedalus' and 'Minotaur'.
-Plus we can appearantly search for 'People' and 'Creatures'.
+Plus I can appearantly search for 'People' and 'Creatures'.
 Let's do that...

 ![PIC_LANDING2](https://user-images.githubusercontent.com/93183445/140650903-8dd321a7-1c95-4fd7-b6dd-b90e9cea2d5e.png)